 Keep in mind you need a grinder that is strong enough to make a fine powder out of hard spices like cinnamon or nutmeg.
 Look for something like BI-DTOOL 3000g Stainless Steel Commercial Spice Grinder.

-If you like to pre-grind your spices, buying something with higher power capacity will ensure that.
+If you like to pre-grind your spices, buying something with a higher power capacity will ensure that.

 In terms of the materials of your spice grinder, stainless steel will always stay on top of the list.
 Although they are more expensive, they provide higher durability than anything else.